golden-eagle-blog/golden-eagle-blog.github.io/_posts/2020-06-25-Termux-The-Android-Terminal.md

 When you run the above command , the repo is copied to your current woring folder on your phone.
 To see what all files are there , run the below commands.
+The below command will list all the repos which you have copied to the phone. right now, it will be only one.
 ```
-#The below command will list all the repos which you have copied to the phone. right now, it will be only one.
 ls
-#Navigate into the downloaded repo.
-Be mindful of the upper and lowercase to be used as the folder name.
+#Navigate into the downloaded repo
 cd ShellScripts
 #check the contents in the downloaded repo
 ls

 ```
-You can see that this reppo has only one file - 'echo.sh' .
+You can see that this repo has only one file - 'echo.sh' .

 #### Making the file executabe
 We have only one file that can be executed.
 To execute any file in Linux, the file should have the 'Execute' permission.
-Running one command will make it executable.
+Running one command will make a file executable.

 This command 'chmod' is used to change the mode.
 Tha parameters '+x' indicate the execute permission to the training file names.